Government House, Hong Kong: Gate Lodges and Government House Guards

 At the front entrance on Upper Albert Road, there are two buildings with an iron gate known as the Gate Lodges.
 Built in 1855, they are the oldest structures of Government House.
-They were designed by Surveyor General Charles St. George Cleverly who was in charge of the construction of the first generation of Government House in the 1850s.
+They were designed by Surveyor General Charles St George Cleverly who was in charge of the construction of the first generation of Government House in the 1850s.
 The lodges once housed the Government House Guards, who stood in front of the house and protected the Governor of Hong Kong.
-Various units of the British Army stationed in Hong Kong were used as guard units.
+Various units of the British Army stationed in Hong Kong were used as guard units, which included: